What Is Scope Creep, and How Can You Avoid It?

 Scope creep refers to the gradual and uncontrolled expansion of a project’s original objectives, deliverables, and features beyond the defined initial scope.
 It’s the gradual accumulation of small changes and additions that, over time, can transform a well-defined project into an unwieldy behemoth.

-Often hard to detect and even harder to rectify, scope creep can be the downfall of even the most thought-out and well-intended project.
+Often hard to detect and even harder to rectify, project management scope creep can be the downfall of even the most thought-out and well-intended project.

 While the intentions behind scope changes might be valid, unregulated growth can lead to significant challenges in terms of budget overruns, missed deadlines, strained resources, and compromised project quality.

 Pro tip: Use our guide on the key elements and stages of the project to explore all its aspects.
-And if you want to delve deep into the best practices of project management, consider our project management statistics guide.
+If you want to delve deep into the best practices of project management, consider our project management statistics guide.

-As we dive into the intricacies of scope creep, it’s essential to understand the underlying factors that give rise to its occurrence.
+As we dive into the scope creep meaning, it’s essential to understand the underlying factors that give rise to its occurrence.

 What causes a scope creep?